apache/arrow-nanoarrow/docs/source/getting-started.md

 First, let's discuss the `ArrowSchema` and the `ArrowArray`.
 You can think of an `ArrowSchema` as an expression of a data type, whereas an `ArrowArray` is the data itself.
-These structures accomodate nested types: columns are encoded in the `children` member of each.
+These structures accommodate nested types: columns are encoded in the `children` member of each.
 You always need to know the data type of an `ArrowArray` before accessing its contents.
 In our case we only operate on arrays of one type ("string") and document that in our interface; for functions that